What’s New ?

 For example: if the array is {"eat", "bat", "ate"}, the output of the problem will be [["bat"], ["ate", "eat"]].

 As you are given the list of some strings and you have to find anagrams, there is a possibility that you do not find any group of anagrams.
-It is possible that it can exists as an individual group and you can return that group in any order.
+It is possible that it can exist as an individual group and you can return that group in any order.
+Note that the order of the groups does not matter, but the order of strings within each group should be maintained.

 Solution of Group Anagrams Problem